AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_android.md

 Only the chat group owner and admins can call `removeMemberFromChatThread` to remove the specified member from a thread.

 Once a member is removed from a thread, this member receives the `ChatThreadChangeListener#onChatThreadUserRemoved` callback and can no longer receive the thread messages.
-In a multi-device scenario, all the other devices receive the `MultiDeviceListener#onThreadEvent` callback triggered by the `THREAD_KICK` event.

 The following code sample shows how to remove a member from a thread: